Bavarian nationalism: History

 The origins of the rise of Bavarian nationalism as a strong political movement were in the Austro-Prussian War and its aftermath.
-Bavaria was politically and culturally closer to Catholic Austria than Protestant Prussia and the Bavarians shared with the Austrians a common contempt towards the Prussians, leading Bavaria to ally with Austria in the war.
-Austria along with Bavaria and its other allies were defeated by Prussia and its allies.
-In the aftermath Bavaria paid a large indemnity to Prussia and joined the Prussian-founded German Empire in 1871.
-After unification with Germany in 1871, Bavarian nationalists were adamantly opposed to the Prussian-domination of the German state and refused further integration into the German Empire.
+Bavaria was politically and culturally closer to Catholic Austria than Protestant Prussia, and the Bavarians shared with the Austrians a common contempt towards the Prussians, which led Bavaria to ally with Austria in the war.
+Austria, Bavaria and their allies were defeated by Prussia and its allies.
+In the aftermath, Bavaria paid a large indemnity to Prussia and joined the Prussian-founded German Empire in 1871.
+After unification with Germany in 1871, Bavarian nationalists were adamantly opposed to the Prussian domination of the German state and refused further integration into the German Empire.

 Upon Germany's defeat in World War I, revolution spread across Germany including Bavaria, with the Bavarian monarchy being toppled and the proclamation of Bavaria as an independent communist state (the Bavarian Soviet Republic).
-After the collapse of the Soviet Republic, Bavarian nationalism—associated with anti-Prussian as well as anti-Semitic tendencies—became popular amongst both radical and reactionary movements.
+After the collapse of the Soviet Republic, Bavarian nationalism, associated with anti-Prussian as well as anti-Semitic tendencies, became popular amongst both radical and reactionary movements.

 Following the collapse of Austria-Hungary, proposals for Austria to join Bavaria were made.
 The Bavarian government held particular interest in incorporating the regions of North Tyrol and Upper Austria into Bavaria.
 Such proposals were taken with interest by significant numbers of North Tyrolese wishing to join Bavaria.
-The Bavarian government's actions prompted the German government to respond by proposing the anschluss of Austria into Germany.
+The Bavarian government's actions prompted the German government to respond by proposing the Anschluss of Austria into Germany.